alevinval/ledger/README.md

 It does so with two primitives:

-* Master ledger, writes events and commits offsets.
+* Ledger writer, writes events and commits offsets.
-* Normal ledger, reads written events from a given checkpoint.
+* Ledger reader, reads written events from a given checkpoint.

 The underlying storage is a badger key value store.